intel/llvm/sycl/doc/design/ThinLTO.md

-Splitting early means that the resulting IR after splitting is not complete, it still may contain calls to functions (user code and/or the SYCL device libraries) from other object files.
+Splitting early means that the resulting IR after splitting is not complete, it still may contain calls to functions (user code and/or the SYCL device libraries) defined in other translation units.

 We rely on the assumption that all function definitions matching a declaration will be the same and we can let ThinLTO pull in any one.